 When my daughter was about 2 years old I met a neighborhood mom with two daughters, one of whom was in high school and one was in 7th grade.
 The mom saw me with my daughter and mentioned that her girls both babysit, the older one at night and the younger one as a Mother's Helper.

 Months later when I was ready we set up a weekly session with the 7th grader.
 She walked to our house from school and her mom would come pick her up.
 She had babysat with her sister before and took a class about babysitting.
 She took right over when she walked in, engaging my daughter in play, handling diaper changes and feeding her.
 My daughter loved her and it went really well.
 We did this for several months after which time her and her mother decided that moving on to 8th grade would mean a harder school load and we would have to stop.
 I really enjoyed it and will keep her number handy for a few years down the line for when she will be ready for prime time babysitting.

-Fast forward a year and now we have a son who is 19 months old and my daugher is almost 4.
-We also have a nearby neighbor with two kids about as far apart as our kids are, but obviously years older.
-The daughter is 9 now and she has always been super sweet to our kids.
+Fast forward a year to when we had a son who was 19 months old and my daughter was almost 4.
+We had another nearby neighbor with two kids about as far apart as our kids are, but obviously years older.
+The daughter was 9 now and she has always been super sweet to our kids.
 We mentioned a few times in conversation that it would be great to have her come over as a Mother's Helper and she and her parents loved the idea as well.

 Things were a lot different in out house because instead of one docile toddler, we now had an active preschooler and a very, VERY active toddler.
 Our lovely 9 year old neighbor came over and the kids just loved her, they all had such a blast!
 But I will say that I made the mistake of assuming this would all be the same as it was with our first Mother's Helper.
 I did not talk through my expectations or give her any suggestions on how to keep the kids busy, I just assumed she was a kid and would know what to do.